T-baby/pondpond/README.md

 The auto-recycle is executed at regular intervals, 300s by default.
 Automatically cleans up the objects in the infrequently used object pool.

+> It is recommended that you use Python 3.8 or greater.

 # User guide